 Making cocktails can be a fun and enjoyable activity that allows you to be creative and experiment with different flavours and ingredients.

-Whether you’re a seasoned mixologist or a beginner getting started, there’s a sense of satisfaction that can come with creating the perfect drink.
+Whether you’re a seasoned mixologist or a beginner, there’s a sense of satisfaction that can come with creating the perfect drink.

 From classic cocktails to modern twists, the possibilities are endless when it comes to mixing and matching different spirits, mixers, and garnishes.

-However, with endless possibilities can come an uncertainty with where to start and what cocktail to concoct first.
+However, with endless possibilities can come uncertainty regarding where to start and what cocktail to concoct first.

 Wyatt’s favourite cocktail that keeps the locals coming back for more is a mojito.